oxylabs/yandex-scraper/README.md

 Use Oxylabs' Yandex Scraper and let us handle infrastructure management and web unblocking, allowing you to concentrate on the essentials – data and its analysis.

-If you have any inquiries, reach out to us at hello@oxylabs.io or use live chat through our website.
+If you have any inquiries, reach out to us at hello@oxylabs.io or use live chat on our website.